Meramaf/mod-kickstarter/.github/README.md

 # Note
 This module is still in a testing phase and I can't guarantee its stability.
 There may be issues with certain features that I have yet to discover.

+The code is kind of messy but it gets the job done and that's the most important thing to me.
+I take no responsibility for your personal experience as this is delivered as-is but will receive bugfixes and improvements.

 I created this because I've leveled so much over the years and I got sick of it, to the point where I'd rather start at a certain level and go from there.
 It is however also useful for testing purposes.